gallenszl/CFNet/README.md

 ## Evaluation
 **Joint Generalization**

 run the script `./scripts/eth3d_save.sh"`, `./scripts/mid_save.sh"` and `./scripts/kitti15_save.sh` to save png predictions on the test set of the ETH3D, Middlebury, and KITTI2015 datasets.
-Note that you may need to update the storage path of save_disp.py, i.e., `fn = os.path.join("/home3/raozhibo/jack/shenzhelun/cfnet/pre_picture/"`, fn.split('/')[-2]) Please update `--loadckpt` as your finetuned checkpoint file.
+Note that you may need to update the storage path of save_disp.py, i.e., `fn = os.path.join("/home3/raozhibo/jack/shenzhelun/cfnet/pre_picture/"`, fn.split('/')[-2]).

 **Corss-domain Generalization**